This is the family of a young man who emigrated from Kent, UK to Canada in 1850. The

 Gabriola Museum has information

-of general interest regarding the
+of general interest regarding the island

 There is material on the Martin